In the last few weeks, people all over the world have watched as the life they once knew, piece by piece, was stripped away from them.

 Pulling splinters from bleeding hands and walking away in frustration more times than I can remember.
 But continuing to build, and mold, and shape.

 And it’s only in the last few weeks that I have been able to see what I’ve been building in the last year.
 It’s only recently that I can see that I was building a tower.

 A majestic one.

 One that sits high above the clouds like a castle from a fairy tale.
-Somehow I seem to have built an ivory tower out of mangled and charred debris.
+Somehow I seem to have built a tower out of mangled and charred debris.

 It’s almost as if this inner world was crafted by the hands of someone who loved me.
 Deeply.
 Someone who couldn’t help with the wreckage of my outer world, so did what he could with the wreckage of my own mind.